 Grades for students enrolled in the Omaha Public Schools (OPS) are based on achievement of district-wide/State content standards, which specify what students should know and be able to do.
-Standards are the same across schools and classrooms for the same courses in the Omaha Public Schools.
-These common grading practices are intended to ensure students have the knowledge and skills necessary for the next level of a course, the next grade or readiness for college or the workforce.
+Standards are the same across schools and classrooms for the same practices from grading based on educational research.
+Most importantly, common grading practices provide clarity for students and families as to what the grading criteria and expectations are between and amongst teachers, courses, and schools in OPS.